-In 2007, in recognition of Estelle Brisard’s significant and outstanding contribution to educational research in Scotland, SERA created an annual award in her memory.
-Further information about Estelle and her work are noted below.
+In 2007, in recognition of Estelle Brisard’s significant and outstanding contribution to educational research in Scotland, SERA created an annual prize in her memory.
+Further information about the prize, and Estelle and her work, can be viewed here.

 The award consists of:

 - Free conference attendance at the next in-person SERA Conference, including conference dinner ticket for the winner and a partner

 The winner will also be encouraged to submit their paper for consideration by the Scottish Educational Review (SER) and to work on their paper in order to present it at the SERA conference.

 Eligibility: the competition is open to all of those who are at an early stage in their educational research careers.
 This is likely to include Masters and doctoral students (including those who have obtained their M-level/PhD within the last three years), educational practitioners working in schools or in adult and community settings, and lecturers/tutors who are early career researchers in further or higher education.

 In addition to the research paper, submissions should include a statement of up to 100 words outlining the candidate’s research experience, current activity and aspirations.

 The judging panel will consist of four members of the SERA Executive Committee.

-All entries to be sent to Dr Stella Mouroutsou.
+All emails regarding this prize must be sent to: Dr Stella Mouroutsou.